Supporting learning at home

 - Ideas to help with reading, writing and maths

-- Support for gifted and talented students
+- Support for gifted students

 - Helping your child develop key competencies

 You can help your child's learning every day, by supporting and encouraging them and being excited by their learning.
 Here are some ideas to keep them developing their literacy and numeracy skills at home.
 Have a look at the year group for your child and have fun.